Stanford University

 Stanford University Ranking vs. Harvard Ranking

 Like Stanford, Harvard University is often found at the top of both national and international college ranking lists.
 So, how do Stanford ratings compare the Harvard ratings?
-Well, it depends which college rankings you look at.
+Well, it depends on which college rankings you look at.

 So, although Harvard comes in a bit higher numerically in U.S. News college rankings lists, both schools are extremely highly ranked and offer a great education.
 The Stanford University rankings prove Stanford is a top college on par with Harvard.